stereokai/amok/man/readme.md

 # DOCUMENTATION

-**Amok** is first and foremost a command line debugging and development workflow tool for browsers, it works by connecting to a browser via a remote debugging protocol so there's no additional setup required beyond having the browser installed.
+**Amok** is first and foremost a command line debugging and development workflow tool for browsers, but also doubles as a framework for programmatic access.

+It works by connecting to a browser via a remote debugging protocol so there's no additional setup required beyond having the browser installed.